-Visibility improved on the clearest and most impaired days at the Mount Zirkel (MOZI1) location, with a decrease of about 0.13 dv/year in the most impaired days over the period of record.
-During the best visibility years, the clearest days have approached natural conditions at MOZI1 location (Figure 6).
+Visibility improved on the clearest and most impaired days at the Mount Zirkel (MOZI1) location, with a decrease of about 0.13 dv/year on the most impaired days.
+During the best visibility years, the clearest days approach natural conditions at MOZI1 location (Figure 6).
 Notably, the haze index on the clearest and most impaired days at MOZI1 is among the lowest in Colorado with only the WHRI site commonly observing lower haze indices.
 The trend for most impaired days at the MOZI1 site indicates steady improvement towards the 2064 endpoint set forth by the latest RHR guidance.